gianni-rosato/svt-av1-psy/README.md

 Lowers the minimum available preset from 8 to 2 for higher-quality 8K encoding (64 GB of RAM recommended per encoding instance)

+- `--frame-luma-bias` *0 to 100*

+Enables frame-level luma bias to improve quality in dark scenes by adjusting frame-level QP based on average luminance across each frame

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: